makrai/notes/srirag-2412-besstie-bench-sarc-acl.md

   * CreoleVal (Lent+ 2024) which provides datasets for 28 creole languages.
 More
   * DialectBench (Faisal+ 2024) in 280 dialectal varieties for several tasks
     * English dialectal datasets for sentiment and sarcasm classification
-* sarcasm classification datasets for standard variety of English exist,
+* sarcasm classification datasets for standard English
   * reddit comments (Khodak+ 2018)
   * amazon reviews (Filatova, 2012)
   * tweets (Ptáček+ 2014; Painter+ 2022; Abercrombie and Hovy, 2016; Oprea and
-    Magdy, 2020).
-While datasets like
+    Magdy, 2020)
-* ArSarcasm-v2 (Abu Farha+ 2021) present annotations for sarcasm, sentiment, and the dialect of each tweet for Arabic, there is a notable absence of sarcasm classification datasets that account for non-standard varieties of English
+* Arabic: ArSarcasm-v2 (Abu Farha+ 2021)
+  * annotations for sarcasm, sentiment, and the dialect of each tweet
+  * ne sarcasm classification datasets for non-standard varieties of English